The Building Type you choose for your Barndominium can affect your Barndo plans in many ways!

 This column spacing also determines where you can’t have windows and doors, so your plans should be matched to the bay spacing you choose.

-If you are buying a kit building or pre-engineered building, check on availability of different bay spacing.
+If you are buying a kit building or pre-engineered building, check on the availability of different bay spacing.

 Column placement is important when selecting your plans.